 - A value-added email to help your reader solve a problem (or entertainment-based if fiction).

-- An upsell to something you’re selling for a discount, this could be a course or eBook, or another book in your fiction series.
+- An upsell to something you’re selling for a discount, could be a course or eBook, or another book in your fiction series.

 - Reminder email that the discount is expiring soon.

 - Follow-up emails that are a mix of value-packed information, stories, and selling products or books.